How is the test administered? What happens once the application has been submitted?

 When we have a complete application, it is sent to the Chairperson of the Certification Review Board who selects seven peer professionals to review your application and grade the test.
 One of the seven is the lead reviewer.
 The panel members read the materials and make recommendations to the lead reviewer.
 Panel members also may suggest certain questions to be asked during the interview.
 An interview is held generally over the telephone.
-The lead reviewer then recommends to the chair that the candidate has passed and met the requirements to be a CEP -- or not.
+The lead reviewer then recommends to the chair whether the candidate has passed and met the requirements to be a CEP.
 The chair conducts a final review of the documentation and the applicant is informed of the decision.
-Because the panel members are volunteers, the review process typically takes 2-3 months.What is covered in the CEP examination?
+Because the panel members are volunteers, the review process typically takes 2-3 months.
+Should a candidate not meet the requirements of a CEP due to limited years of experience, they are encouraged to apply or re-apply as a CEP-In Training (CEP-IT).What is covered in the CEP examination?

 In writing your answers, please keep the following in mind: Your goal is to demonstrate that you have a mastery of the core technical principles in the environmental profession.
 Also show that you have knowledge of how to utilize data, information sources and emerging research to support decision making in the context of regulatory and scientific uncertainty.
 Write clearly – a professional must have a mastery of reasoning and presentation skills so that he/she can communicate with colleagues and the non-technical public effectively, with credibility and persuasiveness, both orally and in writing.
+Please copy the question to the top of your essay answer so the review panel is sure of which question is being answered.
+The essays are numbered…it is requested that the essay question be included at the top of the essay responses to help facilitate review by ABCEP.
 How was the examination process developed and how is it validated?

 The certification program operates on the basis of peer review, similar to that of other evaluation systems such as the American jury system and the systems in the US and abroad for evaluating research proposals, scientific manuscripts, and applications for academic appointments or tenure.
 The examination has been successfully applied for 40 years, and the CEP credential has been recognized by courts around the country as a valid credential for senior professionals in the environmental field.
 ABCEP is a member of the Council of Engineering and Scientific Specialty Boards, which provides accrediting for engineering, science and technology certification programs.Why would someone not be certified?

-Another common reason for denial is insufficient senior professional experience, called Responsible Charge / Responsible Supervision.
+Another common reason for denial is insufficient senior environmental professional experience, called Responsible Charge / Responsible Supervision.
 The CEP is the credential for mid and senior environmental professionals, and it is only awarded to individuals who have at least five years of Responsible Charge / Responsible Supervision.
-What does a "senior environmental manager" do?
+The Responsible Charge/Supervision must be for environmental professional activities.

 "Responsible charge" -- You are directing environmental work, such that successful completion of the work is dependent on decisions made by you.
 You may be seeking advice or input from others, but the final approval rests on your shoulders.
 If you are a member of a team, you are the team leader.

-"Responsible supervision" -- You are supervising work conducted by another professionals and you assume the professional responsibility for the work that they do.Will I be informed about the status of my application?
+"Responsible supervision" -- You are supervising work conducted by another professionals and you assume the professional responsibility for the work that they do.What is the Eminence Pathway to the CEP?

-ABCEP tries to keep candidates informed about the status, but given the number of applications under review this is not always possible.
+ABCEP tries to keep candidates informed about the status but given the number of applications under review this is not always possible.
 If you have questions, feel free to contact the office by telephone or by e-mail.
 Our goal is to report on the results of your examination within four months after receiving a completed application (the application form and essay exam, the letters of recommendation, and the transcripts).How can I provide input into the policies and decisions of ABCEP?

 There are many ways you can make your voice heard.

-Attend our annual meeting of the Academy and of the Certification Review Board and voice your views.How can I provide input into the policies and decisions of ABCEP?
+Attend our annual meeting of the Academy and of the Certification Review Board and voice your views.

 Submit comments to ABCEP.